darkeclipz/computing-system/README.md

 # Computing System
 This is a C# implementation of the book The Elements of Computing Systems by Noam Nisan & Shimon Schocken.
 Instead of grabbing a soldering iron, all the logic is done with C# implementations of logical gates to simulate it as much as possible.

-## Setup
+## Run
-Currently only the hardware is working.
-It can be seen by cloning the project and running the tests.
+Start the .NET core console application in project _CS.Architecture.App_.

 ## Contents
 Below is a list with the current contents of the project.